More coming. We're working on it.

 Scripts

-You don't need more information.
-You need better words.
-Each script starts with what your child said. and gives you the exact words to say back.
+Each script starts with what your child said and gives you calm, clear language to say back.
+No lectures.
+Just the words.

 Popular Right Now